 Yikes.
-If that wasn’t bad enough, the BC Lottery guy only mentioned the number of people and not the failure of security…and it took all of two days for the truth to come out.
-Apparently he was so rattle after an obviously horrible day that he was involved in a boating accident on the way home in which he was seriously injured.
-If he is smart a family member will contact their best maritime injury attorneys, since it appears from the police report and the videos of the accident that he was not at fault.
-I’m not so familiar with the Canadian laws regarding serious boating accidents, but in the US victims of an accident are at a decided disadvantage if they attempt to challenge an insurance company without a lawyer at their side.
+If that wasn’t bad enough, the MS Lottery guy only mentioned the number of people and not the failure of security…and it took all of two days for the truth to come out.
+Apparently he was so rattled after an obviously horrible day that he was involved in a boating accident on the way home in which he was seriously injured.
+If he is smart a family member will contact their best Mississippi maritime injury attorneys, since it appears from the police report and the videos of the accident that he was not at fault.
+I’m not so familiar with the MS laws regarding serious boating accidents, but in the US victims of an accident are at a decided disadvantage if they attempt to challenge an insurance company without a lawyer at their side.
 People who have sustained serious injuries with possible long-term consequences that would impact complete recovery should not feel pressured into a quick settlement.
 Many times impulsive decisions along with complicated insurance jargon in the settlement agreement can lead to a disaster for the victim.
 And considering this poor guys string of bad luck, he really needs an advocate.
-We wish him a speedy recovery as we do British Columbia’s PlayNow service.
+We wish him a speedy recovery as we do Mississippi’s PlayNow service.

 You have found the ‘Net’s Brain.
 I hope that you’re not too disappointed to find out that the Internet is thinking mostly about online gambling!